robinpokorny/netlify-cms-now/README.md

 ## Why do I need this?

-If you would like to use Netlify CMS to manage your site deployed to ZEIT Now with GitHub as the site's repository.
+If you would like to use Netlify CMS to manage your site deployed to Vercel with GitHub as the site's repository.

 GitHub requires a server for authentication and Netlify provides this server only for sites deployed to it.
-Fortunately, such server is rather small and can work with Now's serverless functions.
+Fortunately, such server is rather small and can work with Vercel's serverless functions.

 ## Usage

 ### 1. Fork this project or copy files to an existing one
 The most important files and folders are: `admin/`, `api/`, `.env`, `now.json`, `package.json`.
 The rest depends on your static generator.
 We use `blog/` and `img/` for demo only.

-Register this project to Now.
+Register this project to Vercel.

 **Important**: The actual deployment will fail, we will fix it in the following steps.